-- Continuing to implement a public information and proactive outreach campaign via the City's website and newsletter to inform property owners of the standards for ADU development, permitting procedures, construction resources, and the importance of ADUs, including ADUs affordable to lower-income households. - Providing information to encourage residents to apply for ADUs, particularly where their homes already include space that is configured for a conforming ADU (e.g., carriage houses, au pair quarters, second kitchens on floors with separate entrances). - Continuing to work to reduce construction and permitting costs by working with small home manufacturers to develop and promote "pre-approved" building plans for small, universally designed, and electrically powered housing units. - Continuing to waive Development Impact Fees for accessory dwelling units. - Updating promotional materials and flyers regarding ADUs and make available at the Planning Building and Transportation Departments counter and to project applicants for all discretionary land use applications. - At least annually, publish informational materials pertaining to ADUs through a combination of media, including the City's website and direct mailings. - Exploring options for establishing a loan program to help homeowners finance the construction of ADUs.
-The City shall consider incentives to encourage homeowners to deed restrict ADUs for lower-income households. - Collect and monitor data on ADU rents to better understand their role in the Alameda housing market and the income groups they serve and adjust or expand the focus of the education and outreach efforts through the 2023-2031 planning period. - Promote the construction of ADUs in high resource areas and areas of concentrated affluence by supplying informational materials in community gathering places such as high-resource areas or mailers to residents of high-resource areas.
+- Continuing to implement a public information and proactive outreach campaign via the City's website and newsletter to encourage residents to construct ADUs, inform property owners of the standards for ADU development, permitting procedures, construction resources, and the importance of ADUs, including ADUs affordable to lower-income households. - Providing information to encourage residents to apply for ADUs, particularly where their homes already include space that is configured for a conforming ADU (e.g., carriage houses, au pair quarters, second kitchens on floors with separate entrances). - Continuing to work to reduce construction and permitting costs by working with small home manufacturers to develop and promote "pre-approved" building plans for small, universally designed, and electrically powered housing units. - Continuing to waive Development Impact Fees for accessory dwelling units. - Reduce construction costs by amending the ADU ordinance to waive ADUs from Construction Improvement Tax. - Updating promotional materials and flyers regarding ADUs and make available at the Planning Building and Transportation Departments counter and to project applicants for all discretionary land use applications. - At least annually, publish informational materials pertaining to ADUs through a combination of media, including the City's website and direct mailings. - Exploring options for establishing a loan program to help homeowners finance the construction of ADUs.
+The City shall consider incentives to encourage homeowners to deed restrict ADUs for lower-income households. - Collect and monitor data on ADU rents to better understand their role in the Alameda housing market and the income groups they serve and adjust or expand the focus of the education and outreach efforts through the 2023-2031 planning period.

-• Inform homeowner associations that covenants, conditions, and restrictions (CC&Rs) prohibiting ADUs are contrary to State law.
+- Promote the construction of ADUs in high resource areas and areas of concentrated affluence by supplying informational materials in community gathering places such as high-resource areas or mailers to residents of high-resource areas. - Inform homeowner associations that covenants, conditions, and restrictions (CC&Rs) prohibiting ADUs are contrary to State law.